IurieCezar/Catalog/README.md

 [VirtualBox](https://www.virtualbox.org/)

-Also in order for the oauth system to work replace:
+Also in order for the oauth system to work follow the links below for Google+ and Facebook login to get and replace:

 Inside `fb_client_secrets.json`(line 3,4) and `login.html`(line 81):